lorinczkata/azure-ad-samples/CallingSecuredApiWithMI/Readme.md

 The App service is secured by Azure Active Directory, so in order to call it's endpoints, we need to send http request with Authorization headers.
 In this sample we will use the Azure Function App's managed identity to request access token from the configured App registration of the Web API.

-I hope the picture explains this better:
+Study the following picture for further explanation:

 ![picture 1](../img/f7a24a9b3de3091c0fbe25ccd4a792fa8ebeef413f9751331f693c4baa1bcfe0.png)